robopop/docker/README.md

 Recommended steps:

+1. Clone this repository locally
+2. If you haven't used docker compose before, run `docker swarm init`
-1. Run `bin/create-local-settings.sh`
+3. Run `bin/create-local-settings.sh`
-2. Edit credentials in `epistemics/etc/credentials-local.sh`
+4. Edit credentials in `epistemics/etc/credentials-local.sh`
-3. Change to directory `robopop`
+5. Change to directory `robopop`
-4. Run `./docker-compose-up.sh`
+6. Run `./docker-compose-up.sh`

 If you run docker on a Linux system or as Docker for Mac, then the software will be available at: